AP International English Language: Cost and dates

 The fee of US$78 (or equivalent in local currency) covers all four test components.
 Students may apply for financial aid.

 Test dates are scheduled in an effort to avoid conflicts with national vacations and local examinations, and are set differently in different regions.
 For example, tests are held in March in European countries, and May in India.
-The examination is currently only available outside the United States.
+The examination was currently only available outside the United States.

 Test security and fairness

 So that all students have equal chance to succeed on AP exams, the College Board makes efforts to achieve security and fairness in the test.
 The topics for APIEL are chosen generally and broadly in order to avoid test bias caused by topic familiarity.
 AP courses can build critical thinking and problem-solving skills.
 All participating schools and students have to agree to meet all safety requirements in the AP Coordinator's Manual and the Bulletin for AP Students and Parents.
-The multiple-choice section (Section I) in the examination paper is kept secure both before and after the exam administration.
-It is treated as misconduct if AP teachers "interview" students after the exam to gather information on specific questions.
+The multiple-choice section (Section I) in the examination paper was kept secure both before and after the exam administration.
+It was treated as misconduct if AP teachers "interview" students after the exam to gather information on specific questions.
 No one taking the exam can ever have access to or see the questions contained in that section, except the candidates.
 The test must also never be shared or copied in any manner.
 Students are not allowed to bring any electronics into the exam room or break area, including phones, smartwatches, wearable technology of any kind, laptops, tablet computers, Bluetooth devices, portable listening or recording devices—MP3 player, iPod, etc.—cameras, other photographic equipment, devices that can access the internet, timers of any type, or any other electronic or communication devices.
-Also, no one is allowed to take photos in the exam room or to share on any form of social media during the exam.
+Also, no one was allowed to take photos in the exam room or to share on any form of social media during the exam.

 The exam publisher strictly follows rules to achieve fairness.
 Psychometric analyses, like DIF studies, are included to determine testing bias, and exams will not be scored unless their fairness has been approved by experts.
 The College Board also provides information about the publisher to maintain the quality of the test and for research reports about test-users.